asyncapi/training/VIDEO_2_SCRIPT.md

 ### Monolithic architecture

-Monolithic architecture describes buildings which are carved, cast, or excavated from a single piece of material, historically from rock.
-This is the traditional structure for software applications.
+Monolithic architecture describes a kind of construction made just from a single piece of material, historically from rock.
+A standing stone.
+Undivisible.

+The same goes for the traditional structure for software applications.
 Monolithic is an end-to-end architecture, in which all aspects of the software function as a single unit.

 Analysts often compare it to microservices, a newer model for application development.
 In the microservices model, components are modular, work independently, and are coupled together as needed for optimal functionality.